odtgit/evmqtt/README.md

-# Very simple Linux input event to MQTT gateway
+# Linux input event to MQTT gateway

 This program allows you to capture linux input events via [evdev](https://python-evdev.readthedocs.io/en/latest) and publish them to an MQTT broker.
 This can for example be used to turn IR button presses to triggers in Home Assistant.